luckykadam/render-strip/README.md

 ## Usage

 1. Create new strip by clicking on New Strip.
 2. Specify the camera, start frame and end frame.
+(Optionally name the strip by clicking on `pencil` icon).
+3. Select the output path.
-3. Hit Render.
+4. Hit Render.

 <img width=280 src="images/strip.png">